Club Penguin: what happened, sources, and modern alternatives

 The original Club Penguin servers close and Disney moves attention to Club Penguin Island.

-Search demand shifts toward private servers, screenshots, old mini-games, and safer alternatives.
+Nostalgia interest shifts toward private servers, screenshots, old mini-games, and safer alternatives.

 The original Disney service is closed.
 Some fan servers have existed, but users should treat them carefully and check safety, account, and rights issues.